Implementation aspects of the public sector purchase programme (PSPP)

 Based on its assessment of the results at the end of the trial period, the Eurosystem concludes that reverse auctions can be a useful complementary purchase method in less liquid market segments.
 Therefore, the Governing Council endorsed a regular use of reverse auctions by some NCBs under the PSPP as a complement to the bilateral purchase approach in some specific market segments.

 The NCBs making use of the option to conduct reverse auctions separately and individually will announce the exact specifications and operational details of these auctions on their respective websites.
+In September 2016, the Central Bank of Malta announced that it will begin conducting reverse auctions on a trial basis.
 Other NCBs may in future also choose to use reverse auctions as a complementary purchase tool in specific market segments.